RemedyData/Dahel_World_Happiness_Analyasis_Internship/README.md

 The dashboard conveys information about the following key areas:

-- country with the most index power
+- highest happiness score within all countries
-- country with the highest railway infrastructure coverage
+- highest overall GDP per capita within all countries
-- country with the highest budget allocated by the country for defense and military expenditures.
+- country with the highest average healthy life expectancy to live.
-- country with the most energy self-sufficiency
+- country highest average social support
-- continent with the most Aircraft strength compared to other continents.
+- continent highest average perception of corruption.
-- The most populated continent
+- most populated continent
-- country with the most active military personnel compared to other countries.
+- trend between the freedom and social support of all countries